ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 There are no wrong or right answer though.
 And keep this sheet and note the evolution in your taste during your musical journey !

-See you next time !

-And I accept donation to buy Arnold Schönberg "Treaty of Harmony" :)

 ## 5. Suspension, seventh chords and ninth cloud